-Note: NOTE = Return on Invested Capital, EBIT = Earnings Before In Debt adjusted for operating leases.
-Current year or forward-lool financial assessments should not be taken as reflecting the pe individual airlines, which can differ significantly. king industry
+Note: ROIC = Return on Invested Capital, EBIT = Earnings Before Interest and Tax Debt adjusted for operating leases.
+Current year or forward-looking industry financial assessments should not be taken as reflecting the performance of individual airlines, which can differ significantly.